KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo1 - HelloWorld/README.md

 <h2>TO FIX</h2>
-Go to bottom of this page
+Go to bottom of this page. the code to compile works, but there is a bad implementation of the decimal to string as hex converter.
+In this form it can be compiled and run, but it may display wrong values.
 <h2>Code source</h2>
 Main .c code for helloworld.efi -> https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/tianocore%20EDK2/demo1%20-%20HelloWorld/HelloWorld_source_MdeModulePkg-Application-/HelloWorld/HelloWorld.c<br /><br />
 .inf -> https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/tianocore%20EDK2/demo1%20-%20HelloWorld/HelloWorld_source_MdeModulePkg-Application-/HelloWorld/HelloWorld.inf